Weekend Getaways From Bangalore for Couples

 Traveler’s Favorite Top 6 Sunrise treks near Bangalore.

-Every time I head to Mysore, I feel like I’m stepping into a city that’s proud of its history yet warm in its welcome.
-Just a few hours from Bangalore, Mysore is the perfect mix of royal grandeur, bustling markets and comforting food, making it one of my favorite weekend getaways.
+Every time you head to Mysore, It feels like you are stepping into a city that’s proud of its history yet warm in its welcome.
+Just a few hours from Bangalore, Mysore is the perfect mix of royal grandeur, bustling markets and comforting food, making it one of my favorite couple weekend getaways.

-I still remember my first glimpse of the Mysore Palace at night when it was lit up with thousands of bulbs.
-The whole palace shimmered like a golden jewel and I stood there with my jaw literally dropping.
-Inside, the grand halls, stained-glass ceilings and old-world charm made me imagine the life of kings and queens who once walked there.
+The first glimpse of the Mysore Palace at night when it is lit up with thousands of bulbs is truley mesmerizing.
+The whole palace shimmers like a golden jewel and you stand there with your jaw literally dropping.
+Inside, the grand halls, stained-glass ceilings and old-world charm make you imagine the life of kings and queens who once walked there.

 But Mysore is more than just the palace.
-My mornings here usually start at the Devaraja Market, where the smell of fresh flowers, spices and incense fills the air.
-Wandering between stalls, chatting with friendly shopkeepers and tasting local sweets like Mysore Pak feels like a tradition I never skip.
+The mornings here usually start at the Devaraja Market, where the smell of fresh flowers, spices and incense fills the air.
+Wandering between stalls, chatting with friendly shopkeepers and tasting local sweets like Mysore Pak feels like a tradition I will never like to skip.

 - Mysore Palace – the heart of the city, especially stunning at night.